schlomo/shan-shui-inf/README.md

-# Shan Shui Infinite Scroller Full Screen
+# Shan Shui Infinite Scroll Full Screen

 I forked the original and hacked it up to just display full screen and scroll forever every 30 seconds.

+Simply head over to <https://schlomo.github.io/shan-shui-inf/> to enjoy the full screen infinite shan shui scroll.

 The following is the original README